 - It costs too much money.
 You don’t have to join a gym or buy fancy equipment to be active.
 Play tag with your kids.
 Walk briskly with your dog for 10 minutes or more.

 - Start by doing what you can, and then look for ways to do more.
 If you have not been active for a while, start out slowly.
-After several weeks or months, build up your activities—do them longer and more often.
+After several weeks or months, build up your activities by doing them for longer and more often.

 - Walking is one way to add exercise to your life.
 When you first start, walk 10 minutes a day for a few days a week.
 Do this for the first 2 weeks.
 Then, start walking for a little longer.
 Try 15 minutes instead of 10 minutes.
 Then walk more days a week.